 Aside from being insensitive and rude, it’s also illegal to cut into a funeral procession.

-This one can cost you up to $637.
-Register your trailer!
+This one can cost you up to $637, so don’t forget to register your trailer!

 8 – Driving with a bike rack covering your licence plate